McKevlin's Surf Shop

 opted to open a third shop (again) in Mt.
 Pleasant, a growing inland community located between the Isle of Palms and Folly Beach.
 No beach here, so the emphasis was on skateboards and clothing.
 Also, since this shop was located only three doors from a National Home Video store, McKevlin's

 began renting both surf and skate videos.
-Eventually this service was expanded to the beach shops and continues (in a major way) to this day.
+Eventually this service was expanded to the beach shops and continued for many years.

 In May of 1989 their new shop was built on the Isle of Palms.
 Besides being larger, the shop had the luxurious features of running water and heat!
 Four months after moving in, a storm called Hurricane Hugo forced them out.
 100+ mph winds and a huge storm surge smashed through the new store washing out most of the merchandise, fixtures, and lots of hard work.
 What few items left were fair game for looters after the National Guard, unannounced, ceased guarding